Thuenen-Earth-Observation/theo-stac-demo/README.md

-# theo-stac-demo
+# Thünen Earth Observation (ThEO) STAC Demo

-This project demonstrates how to work with STAC (SpatioTemporal Asset Catalog) data by retrieving crop type maps, processing the data, and generating an animated GIF.
+This project demonstrates how to work with STAC (SpatioTemporal Asset Catalog) data by retrieving crop type maps from the [ThEO STAC API](https://eodata.thuenen.de), processing the data, and generating an animated GIF.
 The project uses Python along with libraries such as `pystac_client`, `stackstac`, and `geogif`.

 ## Table of Contents